Subscribe Now: 1 Full Year for Only $14.95!

 Each year from March through May Epcot blooms into a beautiful burst of brilliant buds as thousands upon thousands of flowers are planted throughout the park.
 With colorful floral displays, inventive topiaries, special gardens, and other unique events, this event definitely enhances the Epcot experience.
 Keep in mind that you will need a park ticket for Epcot in order to visit the Flower & Garden Festival.
 The good news is that there is no additional charge once you enter the park.

-In 2015, the Flower & Garden Festival was held from March 4 through May 17 and featured some new items as well, as many of the existing favorites.
 Near the front entrance of Epcot you will find a grand topiary featuring Goofy, Chip, and Dale.
 The new star topiary for 2015 that will sit at the entrance to World Showcase is a magnificent display featuring the planted debut of Anna and Elsa.
 We're going to go out on the limb of a shrubbery here and guess that one will be popular.

 Other topiaries will dot both Future World and the entirety of World Showcase.
 Returning favorites will include likenesses of several princesses as well as favorite characters from The Lion King, Peter Pan, Bambi, Fantasia, and Phineas and Ferb.
 Once the sun sets the topiaries come to life…figuratively, as they are each theatrically lit.